Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychtoolboxPostInstallRoutine.md

    This enables the Java-based [GetChar](GetChar) support on Matlab.
 3. Add the [PsychStartup](PsychStartup).m routine to Matlab's and Octave's startup.m file on Windows.
 4. Set the proper pathes to Psychtoolbox and its mex files.
-4. Perform post-installation checks, configuration and basic troubleshooting.
+5. Perform post-installation checks, configuration and basic troubleshooting.
+6. Perform first time software license activation management for user accounts
+   on operating system and machine setups for which this is needed to use
+   the software.